Portuguese conquest of French Guiana: Aftermath

-Yeo's later career

 Yeo was highly commended for his leadership during the operation, but his health had suffered during the extended campaigning in late December and was invalided to Rio de Janeiro to recover.
 On his return to active service, he was presented with a diamond ring by the Portuguese Prince Regent and knighted by both the Portuguese and British Royal families for his service in the campaign.
 He was subsequently made commander of the frigate HMS Southampton.
 Four decades later the battle was among the actions recognised by the clasp "Confiance 14 Jany.
 1809" attached to the Naval General Service Medal, awarded upon application to all British claimants.

-Return to French rule

-After Napoleon's first abdication, in 1814, it was decided that the colony would be returned to French control in the Treaty of Paris.
+After Napoleon's first abdication in 1814, it was decided that the colony would be returned to French control in the Treaty of Paris.
 Portugal and the restored Bourbon monarchy reached an agreement in the Final Act of the Congress of Vienna, by which Portugal committed itself to return the territory to France, keeping the Oyapock River as its border with Brazil as defined by the 1713 Treaty of Utrecht, and that a date for return would be determined "as soon as circumstances allow it".
 On 8 November 1817, a French fleet arrived with Cayenne's new governor, Claude Carra Saint-Cyr, to take formal repossession of the territory.
 The expedition was commanded by Alexandre Ferdinand Parseval-Deschenes, who then headed the French naval station in the colony for two years.